giswqs/geog-312/book/labs/lab_06.md

 ## Exercise 4: GroupBy and Resampling

-1. Use `groupby` to calculate the seasonal mean temperature (`Tair`).
+1. **Use `groupby` to calculate the seasonal mean SST**.
+Group the data by season (`DJF`, `MAM`, `JJA`, and `SON`) and compute the average SST for each season.
-2. Use `resample` to calculate the monthly mean temperature for 1980.
+2. **Resample the dataset to compute the monthly mean SST**.
+This aggregates the data on a monthly basis.
-3. Plot the seasonal mean for each season and the monthly mean.
+3. **Plot the seasonal mean SST and the monthly mean SST** to visualize how sea surface temperature varies by season and by month.

+This exercise demonstrates how to group and resample time-series data, commonly used in climate data analysis.

 ```{code-cell} ipython3

 ```

-## Exercise 5: Writing Data to netCDF
+## Exercise 5: Writing Data to NetCDF

-1. Select the temperature anomalies calculated in Exercise 3.
+1. **Select the SST anomalies** calculated in Exercise 3 for further analysis and export.
-2. Convert the `Tair` variable to `float32` to optimize file size.
+2. **Convert the `sst` variable to `float32`** to optimize file size before writing the data to a NetCDF file.
-3. Write the anomalies data to a new netCDF file named `tair_anomalies.nc`.
+3. **Write the anomalies data** to a new NetCDF file named `sst_anomalies.nc` for storage and future use.
-4. Load the data back from the file and print its contents.
+4. **Load the saved NetCDF file** back into memory and print its contents to verify the saved data.

+This exercise teaches how to export processed geospatial data to NetCDF, a widely-used file format in climate data analysis.

 ```{code-cell} ipython3